-Category: History and Theory
+Category: History and Philosophy

 Understanding the history and theory of both democracy and sociocracy provides a deeper understanding of the principles and practices of what a sociocracy or sociocratic democracy might be, and why.
 Knowing the intention and development of an idea supports the meaningful application of its principles and practices in everyday life.

 Collaborative, collective, and cooperative are words often used interchangeably.
 When I hear them I wonder which one the speaker or writer means.
 I use them interchangeably too, sort of giving equal time to all of them.
 I have a preference for cooperative because it seems to have fewer political overtones than collective, and collaborative reminds me of clabber.
 It sticks in my throat.

 The Problem with Dictionaries

 The dictionary definitions of these three words don’t… Read More . . .
 “Collaborative Collective Cooperative” This is the standard definition of consensus used since the 1960s and 1970s, and probably before.
 It was published in 1981 in United Judgement: The Handbook of Consensus Decision Making by the Center for Conflict Resolution.